-An ice dam is the ridge of ice that forms primarily at the edge of a roof which prevents melting snow from draining as it should.
+Roof ice dams are the ridge of ice that forms primarily at the edge of a roof which prevents melting snow from draining as it should.
 An ice damn can do serious damage to your roof, walls, floors, ceilings, insulation and other areas inside your home.
 This is caused by water backing up behind the ice dam and leaking into the home.
 Sloped roof shingles are designed to shed water, not to prevent water from backing up under them.
 Ice dams can also destroy your gutters and downspouts.
 If the ice dam breaks free, it can pull shingles and gutters off with it and can damage anything it falls on too.

 What Causes Ice Dams?

 Ice dams are caused when heat escapes into the attic or roof space and the heat build up eventually melts snow on the roof.
 Water from melting snow runs down the cold surface of your roof and refreezes.
 As the cycle of freezing and melting continues, ice builds up and begins to dam.
 Sometimes the melting water backs up and finds it way under shingles and refreezes, lifting the shingles from the roof deck and creating a spot for water to enter your house.
 Factors such as insulation, ventilation, tree coverage, home architecture, snow cover, home owner lifestyle, and weather conditions all interact to determine ice dam activity on every home.
 No two homes are alike.